codingforpleasure/customized-workspace/Ubuntu/useful-resources/react.md

 ## Passing functions to child components

+The basic idea:
+Children are often not stateful, but need to tell parents to change state.

 So how we send "back up" to a parent component?

 So how data flows?